alhassy/emacs.d/README.md

 and `C-h w` runs `where-is` to find the key binding of the symbol at point.
 Both show a pop-up of other possible commands.

+Let's ensure `C-x b` shows us: Current buffers, recent files, and bookmarks ─as well as the ability to create bookmarks, which is via `C-x r b` manually.
+For example, I press `C-x b` then type any string and will have the option of making that a bookmark referring to the current location I'm working in, or jump to it if it's an existing bookmark, or make a buffer with that name, or find a file with that name.

+    (setq helm-mini-default-sources '(helm-source-buffers-list
+					helm-source-recentf
+					helm-source-bookmarks
+					helm-source-bookmark-set
+					helm-source-buffer-not-found))

 Incidentally, helm even provides an [interface](http://tuhdo.github.io/helm-intro.html#orgheadline24) for the top program via `helm-top`.
 It also serves as an interface to popular search engines and over 100 websites such as `google, stackoverflow`, and `arxive`.